joypixels/emoji-toolkit/UPGRADE.md

  - **category_label** (str)

 ## Shortname Changes
-Along with the many changes to emojione version 3.0 comes a number of shortname updates. **Any shortnames that change will still appear as an alternate shortname (or alias) in the data files.** You can view the complete list of primary shortname changes in the [extras/alpha-codes readme](extras/alpha-codes/).
+Along with the many changes to EmojiOne version 3.0 comes a number of shortname updates. **Any shortnames that change will still appear as an alternate shortname (or alias) in the data files.** You can view the complete list of primary shortname changes in the [extras/alpha-codes readme](extras/alpha-codes/).